DigitalPublishingToolkit/Money-Lab-Reader/docs/3_1-Golumbia.md

 > but we’ve only just begun.
 We admit that we are ideologues.’[^37]

-There was a time when it would have been relatively difficult to imagine a software platform that had more power as a politics than in its stated uses; it also used to be hard to imagine right-wing extremists like Cody Wilson being quoted as authoritative about anything in our nation’s leading newspapers.
+There was a time when it would have been relatively difficult to imagine a software platform that had more power in a political sphere than in its stated uses; it also used to be hard to imagine right-wing extremists like Cody Wilson being quoted as authoritative about anything in our nation’s leading newspapers.
 It is an index of Bitcoin’s power as ideology that